wcrumb97/agwwz5e-content/README.md

 ### This module is a collection of compendiums ONLY.
 World Scripts will not be included.
 The current list of compendiums and a description of each is provided below.

 ### INSTALLATION
 To install the module, download a zip of the repo's contents by clicking on the "Code" button in the upper right corner and select download zip.
-Unzip the file and place it in your Foundry module folder (C:\Users\USERNAME\AppData\Local\FoundryVTT\Data\modules by default).
-Then boot the game world where you want to use this module and enable it.
+Unzip the file and place it in your Foundry module folder (C:\Users\USERNAME\AppData\Local\FoundryVTT\Data\modules by default). **Remove the "-main" that is appended onto the end of the module name.** Then boot the game world where you want to use this module and enable it.

 ### UPDATE MODULE LOCALLY
-To update the module, you'll need to manually download updated versions of the module.json (if needed) or the updated .db files in the packs folder.
-You will only need to download the module.json file if a new compendium is added to module.
-To update an existing compendium, follow these steps:

-1. Go to the packs directory in the repo and download the updated .db file.
-2. Delete the copy of the .db file that you are replacing from your local copy of the module.
-The location of the file should be in C:\Users\USERNAME\AppData\Local\FoundryVTT\Data\modules\agwwz-content-module\packs\.
-3. Move the .db file that you downloaded to your local copy of the agwwz-content-module packs folder.

-If you are updating the module.json file, follow the steps above, but replace the module.json in the \agwwz-content-module\ folder instead.
+To update the module, delete it from your modules folder, and redownload the updated version following the installation guide.

 ### COMPENDIUMS
 #### CLASSES